devvidhani/kaggle_bc_rsna_2023/README.md

 docker exec -it kg_rsna_bc_gpu1_name /bin/bash
 ```

+4. Main script: ./autogluon_beginner_multimodal_v2.py
+This is the main script to execute to get the results.

+4. Parameters to control main script execution
+The main script (./autogluon_beginner_multimodal_v2.py) parameters can be passed through either command line or through the configuration file.
+The configuration files are stored in configs directory.
+Below are the parameters of the main program:-

-4. Create PNG Files of a Certain Size
+5. Create PNG Files of a Certain Size
 ```
 time python ./autogluon_beginner_multimodal_v2.py --createpng --uselock --png_size 768 --croptype 0
 ```

-5. Train and Predict on Original PNGs
+6. Train and Predict on Original PNGs
 ```
 Command for 256x256 resolution png files nohup time python ./autogluon_beginner_multimodal_v2.py --png_size 256 --train --predict --croptype 0 --use_train_to_test > ./output/runlog/kaggle_bc_rsna_autoguon_256_20230403_1305.txt 2>&1 &